johders/FarmHands/reports/projectgoal.md

 The goal of FarmHands mobile app is to connect consumers with local farmers, encouraging sustainable, seasonal and community-based consumption.
 Through an easy-to-use mobile applicaton, users can view nearby farms, see what they have on offer and support local agriculture.
-Farmers can easily update and manage their inventory, effectively showcasing the fruits of their labor and reaching local buyers.
+Farmers can easily update and manage their inventory, effectively showcasing the fruits (and vegetables) of their labor and reaching local buyers.

 ## Description